-The City's Environmental Services Department is responsible for the distribution of safe drinking water throughout the City.
-In 2022, 43,542,318 m3 of water was supplied to residential, industrial, commercial and institutional locations throughout the City.
+The City's Environmental Services department is responsible for the distribution of safe drinking water throughout the city.
+In 2023, 35,992,863 cubic metres of water was supplied to residential, industrial, commercial and institutional locations throughout the city.

 The City purchases its drinking water from York Region prior to distribution.
 York Region obtains this water from the City of Toronto and the Region of Peel.
 The water originates from Lake Ontario and is treated using a process called chloramination, a disinfection method which uses chlorine combined with ammonia to ensure the water remains safe to drink from the time of treatment until it reaches the consumer.